devareus/Eclectic-Token-Sniper/README.md

 ## Main features

 - Support for multiple chains, decentralised exchanges and liquidity pairs
+- Able to monitor, buy and sell multiple tokens simulaneously
 - Multiple methods for sniping tokens:
 	- From a list of token addresses to watch
 	- From PairCreated events